abicelis/PlaneTracker/README.md

+# PLEASE READ #

+Sadly..
+FlightAware made some changes to its API, basically removing the free tier.
+As of now (Sept 2018) Plane Tracker has been unpublished from the Play Store :(
+I may look into swapping out FlightAware, sometime in the future.
+Sorry folks.

 # Plane Tracker #

 I don't like huge, slow, complicated, non-intuitive, odd-looking, bloated, add-riddled flight tracking apps.
 Plane Tracker is a simple, lightweight yet good-looking plane/flight tracking app.